 Many reputation management companies and advisors can assist with navigating various review platforms.
 They can advise on which review networks are worth sponsoring and where it is better to maintain a free profile.
 They also help with flagging and reporting reviews on a regular basis.

-Why You Should Never Respond to Extortion Attempts or Pay Scammers to Remove Fake Reviews
+Why You Should Never Pay Scammers to Remove Fake Reviews

 If you encounter scammers who post fake reviews and demand payment for their removal, avoid responding or paying them.
 Often they target multiple businesses randomly and wait for response.
 Engaging with these scammers can have negative consequences: